I Antique Online

 Hand Blown Glassware - Marbles

 Marbles, I see them online selling for in lots for hundreds of dollars, yet when I take some great close ups of a large lot that we just got in we get no action on a $10 starting bid.
 What's the deal?
-A lot of these looked like hand blown glassware that everyones after but I wasn't sure.… Continue
+A lot of these looked like hand blown glassware that everyones after but I wasn't sure.
+Are there name brands?
+Should I be loking for markings like Ground Pontils?
+Please, no "I've lost my Marbles"… Continue

 Military Collectables - The difference between WW2 & WW1 Bayonets